system-zero/system-zero/data/docs/la.md

   const c = "constant"
   c = 1  # this should fail

+  if the value is not yet know, then it can be initialized with null, and can be reassigned.

 # variables can not be redeclared at the current scope